Severson-Group/AMDC-Hardware/docs/expansionPort.md

-# AMDC IsoSPI and Differential I/O Interface
+# AMDC Expansion Port

-This document describes the design considerations and implementation details for the isoSPI and differential I/O interface on the Advanced Motor Drive Controller (AMDC).
-The block diagram of the implementation is presented and each block is discussed in detail.
+This document describes the design considerations and implementation details for the expansion port interface on the Advanced Motor Drive Controller (AMDC).
+The expansion port consists of the isoSPI and differential I/O interface.
+The block diagram of the implementation is presented, and each block is discussed in detail.
 The connector interface and PCB layout information are also provided in this document.

 ## Relevant Versions of AMDC Hardware